Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

 We therefore find that the dominant region remains $0 \le z^2 \le (2cd/Q^2)$, and is independent of the target.
 This assumes, of course, that no extra $A$ dependence is hidden in the constants $c$ and $d$.
 Such an assumption, however, is safe upon inspecting the above derivation.
 For example: suppose there were separate (minimal) $c_A$ and $d_A$ for each $A$ that satisfied the inequality of Eq.~\eqref{eq:bounds}.
 Since there are finite many $A$, we can simply take the largest $c_A$ and $d_A$, and then define $c=\max\{c_A\}$ and $d=\max\{d_A\}$.
 This implies that there is a large enough $c$ and $d$ such that Eq.~\eqref{eq:bounds} holds independent of $A$.

 In light of Eq.~\eqref{eq:lcdCriterion}, the requirement of Eq.~\eqref{eq:dis-limit2} is obviously too harsh.
-Instead, we advocate that Eq.~\eqref{eq:dis-pQCD-validity} should be understood as requiring $Q^2 \gtrsim$ a few GeV$^2$, independent of the hadronic target, in order to justify the application of pQCD and the parton model.
-More precisely, given a non-perturbative (NP) scale $\Lambda_{\rm NP} \lesssim 1\GeV$, which parameterizes the onset of hadronization, light-cone dominance in DIS for a nucleus $A$ occurs when
+Instead, we advocate that Eq.~\eqref{eq:dis-pQCD-validity} should be understood as requiring $Q^2 \gtrsim$ a few GeV$^2$, independent of the hadronic target, in order to justify applying perturbative QCD and the parton model.
+Then, given a non-perturbative (NP) scale $\Lambda_{\rm NP} \lesssim 1\GeV$, which parameterizes the onset of hadronization, light-cone dominance in DIS for a nucleus $A$ occurs when

 Under this criterion, Eq.~\eqref{eq:dis-pQCD-validity} is automatically satisfied since nucleon masses scale as $M_N\sim \Lambda_{\rm NP}$.
 At smaller $Q^2$, but still satisfying $Q^2 \gtrsim \Lambda_{\rm NP}^2$, perturbative techniques and the parton model can still be employed as evident by the phenomenon of ``precocious scaling''~\cite{Georgi:1976vf,Georgi:1976ve,DeRujula:1976baf}.
 This denotes the onset of Bjorken scaling at moderate energies despite $\alpha_s(\mu_r=Q)\lesssim\mathcal{O}(1)$ being sizable, and follows from the fact that light quark masses $m_q$ are comparable to the scale of the QCD Landau pole, $\Lambda_{\rm QCD}\sim\mathcal{O}(0.1)\GeV$.